strixPanahu/csci1620_lab12/README.md

 		- [ ] i.
 MIN_VOLUME: This is meant to serve as a constant.
 Its default value should be 0.

 		- [ ] ii.
-MAXVOLUME: This is meant to serve as a constant.
+MAX_VOLUME: This is meant to serve as a constant.
 Its default value should be 2.

 		- [ ] iii.
-MINCHANNEL: This is meant to serve as a constant.
+MIN_CHANNEL: This is meant to serve as a constant.
 Its default value should be 0.

 		- [ ] iv.
-MAXCHANNEL: This is meant to serve as a constant.
+MAX_CHANNEL: This is meant to serve as a constant.
 Its default value should be 3.

 		* Where applicable, use these constant variable names rather than hard coding values in your class methods.

 	- [ ] b.
-Instance variables (To be declared in the __init___ method):
+Instance variables (To be declared in the __ init __ method):

 		- [ ] i. status: This should be treated as a Boolean variable whose initial value is False.